Spycez/view-transition-api-examples/README.md

-# View Transition API examples
+# View Transition API demos

 This project showcases practical examples of using the View Transition API to create smooth, native-like transitions between pages or UI states.
 Built with Vite for fast development and hot module reloading.